Maggie Dence

-From 1966 to 1968 she had played various characters in the influential Australian satirical sketch comedy program The Mavis Bramston Show.
+Dence played various characters influential Australian satirical sketch comedy program The Mavis Bramston Show from 1966 and 1968.
 One of her characters was the title character Mavis Bramston – the joke being that Mavis appeared in only the opening segment of each episode and was not seen again thereafter.
 She was also a recurring guest in the popular 1980s sitcom Kingswood Country, playing the snobbish Merle Bulpitt.

+Soap opera: The Sullivans, Prisoner and Neighbours

-Her best-known soap opera roles are The Sullivans as the sweet-natured Rose Sullivan between 1976 and 1978, Prisoner Cell Block H in a darker role in 1984 as an evil psychopath and serial killer called Bev "The Beast" Baker, and Neighbours as stern school headmistress Dorothy Burke in the early 1990s.
+Her best-known soap opera roles are The Sullivans as the sweet-natured Rose Sullivan between 1976 and 1978, and Prisoner in a darker role in 1984 as an evil psychopath and serial killer called Bev 'The Beast' Baker.
+She played stern school headmistress Dorothy Burke in Neighbours from 1990.
+Dence decided to leave the show in late 1992 and she filmed her final scenes in November.
+She then travelled to the UK, where she played the Fairy Godmother in a pantomime production of Cinderella.

+Other roles

 Dence also had smaller cameo roles in TV serials A Country Practice, The Flying Doctors, All Saints and Heartbreak High.

-In 2005 she appeared in the award-winning Australian film Look Both Ways.
+In 2005, she appeared in the award-winning Australian film Look Both Ways.

+Personal life

+Dence was married to actor and director Graham Rouse for 56 years until his death in June 2021.
+They met at the Independent Theatre in Sydney.